-Stephen is the owner of Senior Helpers of West Knox.
+Stephen is the owner of Senior Helpers.
 He is a Knoxville native and has been married to Lori for 24 years.
 He graduated from the University of Tennessee with a degree in Agricultural Economics.
 Not long after graduation, he joined forces with his father in law in a family printing company called Graphic Touch located in North Knoxville.
 While learning the business, he also helped with his father in law who was battling a degenerative muscle disease.
 His days were part work, part caregiving, but all worthwhile.
 Stephen has also been assisting with the care of his mother over the last 20 years as she suffered from viral encephalitis.
 With doctors saying she is very lucky to be alive, some early onset Dementia has been observed.
 His father is still able to provide care and companionship, but Stephen is always willing and ready to be there if needed.
 An opportunity arose to sell the printing company and the decision to do something fulfilling for the rest of his life arose, working with seniors who want to stay in their homes and enjoy their lives.
 Stephen is thrilled to be able to provide the best in home care available to West Knoxville and surrounding areas.
 He has a plethora of business experiences and a genuine love for working with people.
 These two factors play a huge role in maintaining an honorable company and providing your loved ones with the quality care that they deserve.
 Stephen and his family love spending time together.
 Living in this part of East Tennessee, brings many opportunities for outdoor adventures.
 They also enjoy the rich history from Ft.
 Loudon to the Secret City of Oak Ridge.
 Of course, the family spends Saturdays cheering on the Tennessee Volunteers.
 Stephen and his team are prepared and passionate about providing your loved ones the highest quality senior care in the area.

 Lori’s role as a caregiver has spanned over many years.
 Before children came along, she was a Certified Nursing Assistant (CNA) while working toward Pre-requisites for nursing school at The University of Tennessee.
 Four children later, plans changed!
 Becoming a stay at home mother and rearing her children in Knoxville has been a great blessing for her.
 Over the years Lori has seen her family grow and develop with love and compassion toward each other.
 Her family enjoys activities such as a Friday night at the drive in theatre in Maryville, or visiting and taking in the natural beauty of the local bike and hiking trails.
 Lori is a firm believer in improving her community.
 She and her family do this on a regular basis by volunteering with Special Olympics of Greater Knoxville.
 As a matter of fact, she and Stephen volunteer as board members and try to serve every chance they can.
 She also serves at a local food pantry on a regular basis.
 Lori has witnessed firsthand the effects of aging and the toll that caregiving can place on individuals.
 Her mother cared for her father who battled a form of Muscular Dystrophy for over 10 years with little assistance from outside the family.
 From nutrition, and transferring him, to dressing and bathing, her mother did it all!
 The family would provide a little assistance along the way, but her mother wanted the best care she could provide even if it meant sacrificing her wellbeing.
 Several years after the passing of her father, the family again became the caregiver for a loved one.
 With a grandmother in Seymour that was suffering from Parkinson’s and Dementia, caregiving was back on the forefront of everyone’s minds.
 When the Dementia became too great for the family, they looked for additional assistance to help provide relief and compassionate care for their matriarch.
 A new time in life is upon Lori now, with the nest getting close to empty.
 She decided to join forces with her husband Stephen as they help others who may be going through similar things that they have experienced over the years.
 Helping family is what life is about, but there comes a time, when you want and need to turn to a reliable source that you know will take as good of care of your loved ones as you do.
-Senior Helpers of West Knox is that kind of company!
+Senior Helpers is that kind of company!

 A graduate of the University of Tennessee, Knoxville, Heather has many years of experience with business administration, particularly customer service.
 Her philosophy is that if you are going to do anything, do it well and always strive to go above and beyond.
 She has worked in Knoxville with local and corporate customers in a variety of business settings.
 Like her sister Lori, she knows firsthand the difficulties of watching her father pass from Muscular Dystrophy and seeing her mother struggle as the primary caregiver.
 A few years later her family cared for her grandmother suffering from Dementia and Parkinson's disease.
 She is very excited to now work with families and their caregivers to better their quality of life.
 Heather has lived in Knoxville her entire life and would not live anywhere else!
 Her most important job is being a mom to three busy daughters and supporting her husband in his military career.
 With three daughters, plenty of time is spent in West Knoxville at Turkey Creek as the area continues to grow and provide a multitude of shopping opportunities.
 Heather loves spending quality time with her family.
 Her family enjoys taking day trips to Cades Cove and The Great Smoky Mountains National Park as well as biking and hiking at Ijams Nature Center.
 They enjoy the views that hiking House Mountain has to offer and the family can’t pass up a day boating on Norris Lake.
 One of Heather’s favorite places to frequent is Downtown Knoxville, and Market Square.
 The electric and lively feel draw both her and her family there quite often.
-She and her family have a very active lifestyle, but that doesn’t stop her from striving to help you maintain your own rigorous day to day schedules while providing your loved ones the quality care associated with Senior Helpers of West Knox.
+She and her family have a very active lifestyle, but that doesn’t stop her from striving to help you maintain your own rigorous day to day schedules while providing your loved ones the quality care associated with Senior Helpers.

-Senior Helpers of West Knox delivers high quality non-medical home care to your elderly loved ones using proven techniques for training and managing caregivers.
+Senior Helpers delivers high quality non-medical home care to your elderly loved ones using proven techniques for training and managing caregivers.
 We are a family owned and operated business and want to help ease the burden so many families are experiencing.
 Senior Helpers’ companion and personal care services range from conversation to transportation to meal preparation and housekeeping services as well as monitoring, assisting with bathing and dressing.
 Services include a few hours at a time or 24-hour care services on a short or long-term basis.
-All companion caregivers are Senior Helpers of West Knox employees and undergo rigorous screening, background checks and training before they come into your loved one’s home.
+All companion caregivers are Senior Helpers employees and undergo rigorous screening, background checks and training before they come into your loved one’s home.
 All caregivers are trained in Dementia and Alzheimer’s care using Senior Helpers’ hallmark Senior Gems ® program.

 We are so glad we have the support of the Farragut West Knox Chamber of commerce in opening our new office.